hoothin/PagetualGuide/docs/rules/delay.md

 "delay": "return document.querySelector('#feed_pagenation>li.cur').innerText>=curpage"
 ```

-*Sometimes the next page won't load content completely, but half before scroll, use this to check if the page is loaded completely, check only when scrolled to bottom*
+*Sometimes the next page loads partially until you scroll.
+Use this to confirm the page is fully loaded; it checks only after reaching the bottom.*